ihlec/P2PShipBattle/readme.md

 - joining player might spawn in water if host is next to water
 - allow building stronger ship with much more HP
 - balance building costs according to drop rates
+- npc raiders should not stay on the same tile